Aladin147/ZinApp/docs/DIDNOTWORK.md

 4. **Offline-First Approach:**
    - Design the app to work primarily with local data and only sync with the API when available.

+5. **QR Scanner Alternatives:**
+   - Try using Expo's managed workflow with prebuild step for QR scanning
+   - Consider using a different QR scanning library
+   - Implement QR scanning when the app is more stable and core functionality is complete